Auto Insurance Glossary

 Catastrophe

-A catastrophe is a major disaster, such as a hurricane or earthquake, that causes extensive damage and leads to many insurance claims.
-These events may trigger special claim handling procedures and sometimes come with specific deductibles of 1% to 5% of the car's value for certain types of coverage.
+A catastrophe is a major disaster like a hurricane or earthquake that causes extensive damage and triggers many insurance claims.
+Insurers use special claim handling procedures for these events and often apply deductibles of 1% to 5% of your car's value for certain coverage types.

 Certificate of Financial Responsibility